 ET can affect various extremities of the body, although 95 percent of cases involve the hands.
 It can cause occasional, temporary, or intermittent symptoms such as rhythmic shaking, difficulty controlling movements and walking, and a poor sense of balance.Often, certain actions (including standing and resting) can trigger the symptoms.
 We do not know what causes ET but we do know that there is a genetic component, especially among children with the disorder.
 According to the International Essential Tremor Foundation, children who have a parent with ET have a 50 percent chance of inheriting the gene, LINGO1, associated with the condition.

-We work closely with neurologists at the The Robert and John M. Parkinson and Movement Disorders Center, to create individualized treatment plans, which may include traditional therapies or advanced neurosurgical procedures.
+We work closely with neurologists at the The Robert and John M. Bendheim Parkinson Center and The Tom and Bonnie Strauss Center for Movement Disorders, to create individualized treatment plans, which may include traditional therapies or advanced neurosurgical procedures.
 We offer an information day for ET patients every three months where we present the latest findings and research trials.
 You can also meet others who have the same condition.

 Parkinson's disease is a neurodegenerative condition of the nervous system affects 1.5 million Americans as well as their families, friends, and loved ones.